LinkedIn Retargeting using Matched Audiences – A complete Guide

 Having this level of a customized audience can have a substantial impact on conversions.
 Suppose you upload a list of emails of social media marketers from your previous companies and are now running a social media management tool ad than your own.
 The conversion rate will be significantly higher.
 Plus there is a level of confidence when you are at the receiving end of an advertisement from someone you know.

 The process for creating an email list for contact targeting is much like that of account targeting.
 You need to create an excel sheet according to the template specified by LinkedIn with all the email addresses you wish to target.

 Navigate to Campaign Manager and click on “Create an audience,” followed by “Match based on a list of email contacts.”
 Then, upload your file and click “Next.”

-Click on a tool which you have been using previously and start the integration of email list from it.
+Click on a tool that you have been using previously and start the integration of the email list from it.
 The data transfer is protected by public and secret keycodes which need to be entered in the tools for safe data transfer.

 LinkedIn Retargeting Results

-The results which audience matched targeting have produced are staggering.
+The results which audience-matched targeting has produced are staggering.
 Website retargeting has shown an increase of around 30% in CTR.
 Account retargeting increased Post-click conversion rates by 32%.
 Similarly, contact retargeting increased CTR by a whopping 37%.

 If you are a digital marketer, you should know that these results are highly encouraging.
 LinkedIn automation tools let you reach prospects you already know on LinkedIn to share relevant content and grow your business.